 THE PROMISE OF HER EMBRACE

-Now reborn and with souls, the Nasivern started a new life.
+Now reborn and with souls of their own, the Nasivern started a new life.
 The new Nasivern civilization flourished over the next millennia guided by the Mercy of Sollente and her Eternal Mandate.
 They knew that their predecessors had committed a great sin, they just didn’t know the full extent of their transgressions.

-As the Nasivern societies evolved through time, so did the need for an institution that carried out Sollente’s faith — and so, in the old Kingdom of Isfahan, did the Church of Sollente rise.
-Led by an Exarch, the High Archons, Archons, Priests, and other lower ranks.
-They sought to maintain and uphold the teachings of Sollente, and guide the faith of all Nasivern through the songs and verses that told the tale of the Shrouded Mother and her Mercy.
+As the Nasivern societies evolved through time, so did the need for an institution that maintained Sollente’s faith — and so, in the old Kingdom of Isfahan, did the Church of Sollente rise.
+Led by an Exarch, the High Archons, Archons, Priests, and other lower ranks, the newly established church sought to maintain and uphold the teachings of Sollente, and guide the faith of all Nasivern through the songs and verses that told the tale of the Shrouded Mother and her Mercy.

-The Absolute Doctrine, while intrinsically linked to the faith of Sollente, does not owe its origins to the church; its exact origin will perhaps never be known, as it was lost in time.
-While the Doctrine follows the guidelines of the Eternal Mandate’s preservation of all life, at times, it did so through a more dualistic approach, knowing that sometimes, to protect life and the greater good, a warrior must embrace sin and become a sinner so that others may live — a compromise of sinning for the greater good, even if it comes with the ultimate cost of being denied of Sollente’s Eternal Embrace.
+The Absolute Doctrine, while intrinsically linked to the faith of Sollente, does not owe its origins to the church, and its exact origin was lost in time.
+While the Doctrine follows the guidelines of the Eternal Mandate’s preservation of all life, at times, it did so through a more dualistic approach, knowing that sometimes, to protect life and all that is good, a warrior must embrace sin and become a sinner so that others may live — even if this compromise of sinning for the greater good may come with the ultimate cost of being denied of Sollente’s Eternal Embrace.

 This interpretation was never deemed official, nevertheless, that did not stopped it from influencing the Doctrine as a whole — after all, the Doctrine stipulates that each one has their own truth to seek and uphold, no matter how righteous or wicked their cause might seem to others, as long as it’s genuine and comes from within.
-It is left open to interpretation as to what path each wielder of the Doctrine chose to take.
+Thus, it is left open to one’s own interpretation as to what path each wielder of the Doctrine choses to take.